Sheraz-github/DIP-LAB/README.md

 # DIP-LAB
-Muhammad Sheraz Ajmal
+# Muhammad Sheraz Ajmal
-01-134212-130
+# 01-134212-130

-This is a Lab Task 2 of DIP Lab with 6 different tasks played to Images
+This is a Lab tasks of Digital Image Processing Lab